 This article is part of a larger series on How to Do Payroll.

-Calculating West Virginia payroll tax and withholding can be challenging, as the state has a progressive income tax vs a flat rate.
-This also means there is a state tax withholding form that each employee must complete.
+Learning how to do payroll in West Virginia can be challenging, as the state has a progressive income tax vs a flat rate.
+This means that part of handling West Virginia withholding requires each employee to complete a state tax withholding form.

-You can make running your West Virginia payroll easier by using an all-in-one payroll service like Gusto.
-From electronically onboarding new employees to calculating and filing West Virginia withholding and payroll tax, Gusto helps you make sure your payroll is accurate every time.
-Sign up today for a 30-day free trial.
+You can make running your West Virginia payroll easier by using an all-in-one payroll service like QuickBooks Payroll.
+From electronically onboarding new employees to calculating and filing West Virginia withholding and payroll tax, QuickBooks Payroll helps you make sure your payroll is accurate every time.
+Sign up today and get 50% off for 3 months.

 Step-by-Step Guide to Running Payroll in West Virginia